Opinion: Washington Redskins long-overdue name change shouldn't be the last | DW | 13.07.2020

 Public opinion was firmly against them.
 So, when shipping company FedEx, the team's stadium sponsor, and NFL sponsors Nike and Pepsi began pushing for a name change, the downfall of the Redskins moniker was inevitable.

 But while the focus remains on the US capital and their NFL team, many objectionable nicknames, logos and traditions remain.
-When will their reckoning come?
+When will their reckonings come?

 Who's next?